-Open ESPHome Builder and click NEW DEVICE in the lower-right to create a new device.
+Open ESPHome Builder, click NEW DEVICE in the lower right corner to create a new device.

 Name the new configuration file.

-Choose the device type.
-Keep the default and select ESP32.
+Select the device type, keep the default configuration here, and select ESP32.

-Copy the Encryption Key for later and click SKIP to continue.
+Copy the Encryption Key for backup, and click SKIP to skip.

 psram: